moq-wg/moq-transport/draft-ietf-moq-transport.md

   bytes.
 Objects form the base element in the MOQT model.
 See ({{model-object}}).

-Producer:

-: An endpoint sending media over the network.

-Server:

-: The party accepting an incoming transport session.

 Track:

 : An encoded bitstream.
 Tracks contain a sequential series of one or more groups and are the subscribable entity with MOQT.

-Transport session:

-: A raw QUIC connection or a WebTransport session.

 ## Notational Conventions